robertalc1/University/README.md

-Features
-Interface: Built with Java AWT.
-Dual Locality Types: Manage both city and village records.
-CRUD Operations: Easily Create, Read, Update, and Delete locality records.
-Data Persistence: Automatically saves locality records to a file for future sessions.
-Input Validation: Ensures data integrity with comprehensive input validation.

-Usage
+How to Use
+Using the application is simple and intuitive:

-Add a Locality: Click the "Add" button and fill in the required information.
+Adding a Locality: To add a new locality, click the "Add" button and fill in the required details.
-Modify a Locality: Select a locality from the list, click "Modify," and update the information.
+Modifying a Locality: Select an existing locality from the list, click "Modify," and update the information as needed.
-Delete a Locality: Select a locality from the list and click "Delete."
+Deleting a Locality: Select the locality you wish to remove and click "Delete."
-Exit: Click the "Exit" button to close the application and save all changes.
+Exiting the Application: Click the "Exit" button to close the application.
+All changes will be saved automatically.

-Class Structure
+Behind the Scenes
+The project is structured around four core classes:

-Locality: Abstract base class for all localities.
+Locality: This abstract base class defines the common properties and behaviors for all locality types.
-City: Represents city records with specific attributes.
+City: A subclass representing city records with their specific attributes.
-Village: Represents village records with unique characteristics.
+Village: A subclass dedicated to village records and their unique characteristics.
-LocalityManager: Main class that handles the GUI and locality management operations.
+LocalityManager: The main class responsible for managing the graphical user interface (GUI) and overseeing CRUD operations on localities.
+With this application, managing localities becomes a seamless process, combining simplicity, efficiency, and reliability.